devilyouwei/devilyouwei/docs/README.md

 _**Youwei Huang**_
 _CN114201735A_

 This invention introduces a technology for the issuance and verification of e-certificates based on the design and implementation of blockchain smart contracts.
-It enables the creation of institutional units on the blockchain that generate and issue e-certificates through smart contracts.
-Institutions can send e-certificates to designated wallet addresses, granting users the ability to securely store and verify their certificates.
+It allows organizations to create units on the blockchain that generate and issue e-certificates through these contracts.
+Institutions can send e-certificates to designated wallet addresses, enabling users to securely store and verify their certificates.

 <img src='./imgs/CN112037924B.png' style="float:right">